mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 > As Kuei Shan sat there, Te Shan held up his sitting mat and said, “Teacher!”

-At that time Kuei Shan sat there, sitting [zazen](glossary#zazen), and Te Shan held up his sitting mat.
-“Sitting mat” is what we call [zagu](glossary#zagu); this one.
+At that time Kuei Shan sat there, sitting zazen, and Te Shan held up his sitting mat.
+“Sitting mat” is what we call *zagu*; this one.
 This is very traditional: wherever you may go, when you see the teachers, first you have to express your respect to your teacher.
-At that time, you unfold this zagu and bow, and then after that you can talk and discuss. *(Transcriber’s Note: The zagu is folded into a strip when not in use, hence it could be held up.
-Perhaps Te Shan was moving as if to unfold it to perform bows and then did not do so.)*
+At that time, you unfold this zagu and bow, and then after that you can talk and discuss. (*Transcriber’s Note:* The *zagu* is folded into a strip when not in use, hence it can be held up.
+Perhaps Te Shan was moving as if to unfold it to perform bows and then did not do so.)

 > Kuei Shan reached for his whisk ...